fastapi/fastapi/docs/index.md

 * Validation of data:
     * Automatic and clear errors when the data is invalid.
     * Validation even for deeply nested JSON objects.
-* Serialization of input data: conversion of data coming from the network to Python data and types.
+* <abbr title="also known as: serialization, parsing, marshalling">Conversion</abbr> of input data: coming from the network, to Python data and types.
 Reading from:
     * JSON.
-    * Forms.
-    * Files.
     * Path parameters.
     * Query parameters.
     * Cookies.
     * Headers.
+    * Forms.
+    * Files.
-* Serialization of output data: converting from Python data and types to network data (as JSON):
+* <abbr title="also known as: serialization, parsing, marshalling">Conversion</abbr> of output data: converting from Python data and types to network data (as JSON):
     * Convert Python types (`str`, `int`, `float`, `bool`, `list`, etc).
     * `datetime` objects.
     * `UUID` objects.